PQ Group Analysts Estimate Report : What to Look Out for Stock market Insights & financial analysis

 Insiders buying/selling: PQ Group (NYSE:PQG)

-In the past three months, PQ Group insiders have not sold or bought any company stock.
+In the past three months, PQ Group insiders have sold 89,966.34% more of their company’s stock than they have bought.
+Specifically, they have bought $140,100.00 in company stock and sold $126,182,945.00 in company stock.
 Only 3.39% of the stock of PQ Group is held by insiders.
 69.40% of the stock of PQ Group is held by institutions.
 High institutional ownership can be a signal of strong market trust in this company.

 Earnings and Valuation of PQ Group (NYSE:PQG